ExtraltExtralt

 Why traditional web scrapers break

-Here's a number that should concern anyone running scrapers: 10-15% of crawlers require weekly fixes just to keep running, and engineering teams spend 20-30% of their time maintaining existing scrapers rather than building new features3.
+Here's a number that should concern anyone running scrapers: 10-15% of crawlers require weekly fixes just to keep running, and engineering teams spend 20-30% of their time maintaining existing scrapers rather than building new features1.

 Traditional scrapers use fixed CSS selectors and XPath queries that work perfectly until the target website updates their layout.
 A retailer redesigns their product page, changes how they display prices, or switches frontend frameworks, and your scraper breaks.
 Your data pipeline dries up.
-This maintenance burden compounds over time, with mid-sized companies facing opportunity costs of $250,000 or more from delayed data access4.
+This maintenance burden compounds over time, with mid-sized companies facing opportunity costs of $250,000 or more from delayed data access2.
 The fragility isn't a bug.
 It's baked into the architecture.

-This sparked a wave of AI-powered scraping tools in 2024 and 2025.
+The simplest version is prompt in, data out: instead of writing CSS selectors and XPath queries, you describe the data you want and let a model identify it.
+That sparked a wave of AI-powered scraping tools in 2024 and 2025.
 The pitch: point an AI at any page, describe what you want, get structured data back.
-It worked.
-Sort of.

-The bad news: Most vibe scraping tools run AI on every page.
+That solves one problem and creates another.
+Most vibe scraping tools run AI on every page.
 At 100 product pages, that's elegant.
 At 10,000 pages, it's slow.
 At 1 million pages (a typical product catalog crawl), the costs become prohibitive.
 You're paying for compute-intensive AI inference on every extraction when the underlying logic rarely changes.

 The first generation of vibe scraping solved the adaptability problem by creating a new one: economics that simply don't work at enterprise scale.